‹ Back to The Vine

 How do I get a line of credit for my LLC?

-You can apply for a line of credit as an LLC as long as you’ve established a solid business credit profile—a 625+ FICO score, being in business for at least two years, in good standing, and with no recent bankruptcies the past three years, and earning $40,000 or more in monthly revenue.
+You can apply for a line of credit as an LLC as long as you’ve established a solid business credit profile—for example, a 625+ FICO score, being in business for at least two years, in good standing with creditors, and with no recent bankruptcies in the past three years, and earning $40,000 or more in monthly revenue.

 Next, you’ll need to gather the necessary documentation for the application—this includes official documents with basic information about you and your business, and a bank connection or bank statements for the past three months to one year.